 In 2007, we created the OC Channel through a partnership with Chapman University, providing Orange County films, programs, and news headlines to residents 24/7.
 The OC Channel became PBS SoCaL Plus in September of 2013, providing quality local content while airing PBS award-winning programs to the greater Los Angeles area.

-PBS SoCaL produces Real Orange and SoCaL Insider with Rick Reiff, local television programs dedicated to the current issues and events that matter to Southern California, as well as LAaRT, a local program exploring unique arts and culture throughout Southern California and beyond.
+PBS SoCaL produces SoCaL Insider with Rick Reiff, a local television program dedicated to the current issues and events that matter to Southern California, as well as LAaRT, a local program exploring unique arts and culture throughout Southern California and beyond.